Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/api-reference.md

 ## resetIdentities

-This `MobileCore` API can also be invoked to clear out the client-side data for Optimize extension, e.g. in-memory propositions cache.
+This `MobileCore` API can also be invoked to clear out the client-side data for the Optimize extension, such as the in-memory propositions cache.

 {% tabs %}
 {% tab title="iOS — Swift" %}